bigdataprocessor/bigdataprocessor1/README.md

 ## Supported file formats

 Currently, for both reading and writing we support Tiff and hdf5 based image data.
-To our knowledge those are currently the most popular (open-source) file formats.
+To our best knowledge those are currently the most popular (open-source) file formats.

 ### Reading